csifrance/FactoViaOne.OpenSourceHardware/Documentation/010-[ARK1124]-Assemble-SSD-&-RAM.md

 * unscrew the 4 screws
 /!\ DANGER 1 : Ensure your arm is still being wired to the Ground of the ARK-1124 **/!\ DANGER 2 : When removing the heater by unscrewing the 4 screws, YOU NEED TO BE REALLY CAREFULL about the CPU and the surrounding electronical componants where special heating paste and foam are present.
 DON'T TOUCH THEM, DONT'T REMOVE THEM.
 Else the fanless system will fail, and your ARK-1124 will overheat and be damaged !***
-(1) small heat transmitter foam on the left of the CPU (2) large heat transmitter foam that will go on the top of the RAM, once inserted (3) medium heat transmitter foam on the right of the CPU.
+(1) small black square foam insulation on the left of the CPU (2) larger black rectangle foam insulation that will go on the top of the RAM, once inserted (see operations after) (3) medium black square foam insulation on the right of the CPU.
 I removed carefully to take a picture of the electrical components circled in orange to show you what it underneath
-(4) blue heat transmitter paste that conducts the heat of the CPU to the heater plate
+(4) blue heat transmitter paste that conducts the heat from the CPU to the large heater plate

 ![image.png](./Resource-Images/120-Unscrew_Plate_for_RAM.png)